- Alumni Benefit Card

-Already the holder of a bachelors degree and law degree from Lucian Blaga University in Romania — and the winner of the Miss Spring beauty pageant in Iasi — Laura earned a masters degree in psychology at MUM, graduating with an Outstanding Student Award.
-In 2010, she enrolled at University of Miami on a merit scholarship and the following year earned a masters degree in International Law.
+Already the holder of a bachelor’s degree and law degree* from Lucian Blaga University in Romania — and the winner of the Miss Spring beauty pageant in Iași — Laura earned a master’s degree in psychology at MUM, graduating with an Outstanding Student Award.
+In 2010, she enrolled at the University of Miami on a merit scholarship and the following year earned a master’s degree in international law.

-Though Laura has gained much in her many educational experiences, it was MUM’s Consciousness-Based℠ education that has stuck with her the most.
+Though Laura gained much from her many educational experiences, it was MUM’s Consciousness-Based℠ education that has stuck with her the most.
 It offered profound experiences that continue to inform and shape her life in many ways.

 Since November 2014, she has been a member of MUM’s Board of Trustees.
 In 2019, Laura was awarded the Doctor of World Peace Honoris Causa degree by MUM.
 Today, she lives in Vero Beach, Florida and she works mostly with non-profit organizations focused in educational, environmental, and sustainability programs.